-Our experience suggests the key factors which can make a pupil vulnerable may include, but are not limited to, the following:
+Our experience suggests the key factors which can make a Holborough Lakes pupil vulnerable may include, but are not limited to, the following:

 - Online safety to include sexting and grooming;

-- Emotional abuse;

-- Self-harm;
+- o Self-harm;

-- Sexual exploitation; - o Drugs and alcohol.
+- Sexual exploitation;

+- o Drugs and alcohol.

+- Emotional and mental health;

+- Neglect;

+- Domestic violence;

+- o Cyber bullying.

 The above is not an exhaustive list and each pupil's level of vulnerability can depend on their personal circumstances.
-We do not assume that a pupil, who may not be regarded as a vulnerable pupil within the school site, does not become vulnerable when off-site.
-We educate our pupils on all safeguarding matters through our PSHEE, Tutor Time and Assemblies programme with a focus on positive relationships and good communication promoting an 'open door' policy for all.
+We do not assume that a student, who may not be regarded as a vulnerable student within the school site, does not become vulnerable when off-site.
+We educate our students on all safeguarding matters through our PSHEE, Tutor Time and Assemblies programme with a focus on positive relationships and good communication promoting an 'open door' policy for all.

 - This policy has been developed in accordance with the principles established by the Children Acts 1989 and 2004 and related guidance.
-This includes, but is not limited to: - o DfE guidance Keeping Children Safe in Education (KCSIE); - Working Together to Safeguard Children (WTSC); - Ofsted: 'Education Inspection Framework'; - o Framework for the Assessment of Children in Need and their Families (2000); - Kent and Medway Safeguarding Children Procedures (online); - Early Years and Foundation Stage Framework (EYFS); - Education Act 2002; - Education and Inspections Act 2006; - o Human Rights Act 1998; - o Equality Act 2010 (including the Public Equality Duty); - The Education (Independent School Standards) Regulations 2014; - The Non-Maintained Special Schools (England) Regulations 2015. - Section 175 of the Education Act 2002 requires school governing bodies, local education authorities and further education institutions to make arrangements to safeguard and promote the welfare of all children who are pupils at a school, or who are pupils under 18 years of age.
-Such arrangements will have to have regard to any guidance issued by the Secretary of State. - Valley Invicta Primary School at Leybourne Chase will follow local or national guidance in response to any emergencies.
+This includes, but is not limited to: - DfE guidance Keeping Children Safe in Education (KCSIE); - Working Together to Safeguard Children (WTSC); - Ofsted: 'Education Inspection Framework'; - o Framework for the Assessment of Children in Need and their Families (2000); - Kent and Medway Safeguarding Children Procedures (online); - Early Years and Foundation Stage Framework (EYFS); - Education Act 2002; - Education and Inspections Act 2006; - Human Rights Act 1998; - Equality Act 2010 (including the Public Equality Duty); - The Education (Independent School Standards) Regulations 2014; - o The Non-Maintained Special Schools (England) Regulations 2015. - Section 175 of the Education Act 2002 requires school governing bodies, local education authorities and further education institutions to make arrangements to safeguard and promote the welfare of all children who are pupils at a school, or who are students under 18 years of age.
+Such arrangements will have to have regard to any guidance issued by the Secretary of State. - Valley Invicta Primary School at Holborough Lakes will follow local or national guidance in response to any emergencies.
 The school will amend this policy and their procedures as necessary but, regardless of the actions required, safeguarding principles will always remain the same and the welfare of the child is paramount.